Disney's Chapek says program production delayed as Delta variant spreads - NewsBreak

 Disney's Chapek says program production delayed as Delta variant spreads

-(Reuters) - Walt Disney Co Chief Executive Officer Bob Chapek said on Tuesday the resurgence of the Delta variant of the coronavirus was delaying production of some of its titles.
+Sept 21 (Reuters) - Walt Disney Co (DIS.N) Chief Executive Officer Bob Chapek said on Tuesday the resurgence of the Delta variant of the coronavirus was delaying production of some of its titles.

 Shares in the company, which has been hit hard by the coronavirus pandemic as theme parks and movie theaters were forced to shut down, fell about 3% after Chapek's statement.